Faster Than a Speeding Bullet? No!

 Back from the War

 After his return from his duties in WWII, George would find his career in the dumps.
-Relegated to numerous small B-movie roles from which he would find it difficult to make a living, George realized he needed a big break so he turned to television.
+Relegated to numerous small B-movie roles from which he would find it difficult to make a living, George realized he needed a big break, so he turned to television.
 Although he considered TV work to be the low hanging fruit of his profession, George was desperate so he took a part in a low-budget movie called Superman and the Mole People that was to serve as a pilot for a forthcoming television series.
 He shot 26 segments in the first year, but they would not be aired until 1952.
 By this time, George was reaching a pudgy 38 years old, but the series would go on to become a huge "smash" as they say in the business.
 Between 1953 and 1957, George would film 104 episodes making his character famous worldwide.
 But he began to sense problems with his newfound fame.
 The same problem that would eventually curse other actors in the business.
 George was becoming typecast in his character.
 George Reeves would never be anybody but Superman.

 His "Other" Life

 Meanwhile, back at the ranch, unbeknownst to the majority of his legion of fans, George Reeves was keeping a huge and potentially damaging secret.
 He was involved in a relationship not only with a married woman, but with the wife of an MGM Studios executive.
-Toni Mannix was married to Eddie Mannix, a purported former crime boss who was now employed as a "fixer" for the studio someone who keeps its actors' personal lives out of the news.
+Toni Mannix was married to Eddie Mannix, a purported former crime boss who was now employed as a "fixer" for the studio - someone who keeps the studio's actors' personal lives out of the news.
 It has been widely reported that Eddie Mannix knew about his wife's relationship with Reeves, but that he enjoyed his "open" relationship.

 Toni loved to treat her new beau like a king, and George liked having his sugar momma.
-She would buy him a new car, open up a nice bank account for him and would even go so far as to purchase him a home at 1579 Benedict Canyon Road for $12,000! (wonder what that house is worth today.)
+She would buy him a new car, open up a nice bank account for him and even go so far as to purchase him a home at 1579 Benedict Canyon Road for $12,000! (wonder what that house is worth today.)
 But along with the nice things, would come the bad side of Toni.
 She was controlling, manipulative and, overall, just a real bitch.
 George would eventually sever the relationship setting up scenario number 1 for his death.

 The Green Eyed Monster

 George would soon hook up with Lenore Lemmon, a New York showgirl who had at one time been banned from performing at many of Manhattan's clubs because of her reputation as a "troublemaker."
 Hmmm... nice girl!
-Not only was Lemmon reportedly to have had some kind of connections with the mob back East, but she was also an extremely jealous sort who was known to overreact upon even the smallest of suspicions.
+Not only was Lemmon reported to have had some kind of connections with the mob back East, but she was also an extremely jealous sort who was known to overreact upon even the smallest of suspicions.
 What a deadly combination of characteristics!
 Could Lemmon's drunken fit of jealousy have lead to scenario number 2?

 |Lenore Lemmon, George's fiancee|